 Some state park camp host coordinators like to have their volunteers lined up a season ahead of time.
 Believe it or not, some parks book their hosts 18 months in advance.
 However, doing so means they have a good chance of having last minute cancellations as the beginning of the season nears.
-RVers have trouble with their RV, have health problems, change their minds, or find a position they think they would like better and cancel.
+RVers have trouble with their RVs; have health problems; change their minds; or find a position they think they would like better -- and they cancel.
 Worse, yet, some just don't show up on the scheduled day.
-This leaves the camp host program coordinators scrambling to find work campers to take their places.
+This leaves the camp host program coordinators scrambling to find working campers to take their places.

 So, yes, state parks are looking for workers for the current season.
 The ads we post on our website are current.

 Even during mid-season and close to the end of the season, there are openings for camp hosting at state parks.
 Some camp hosts don't stay the entire season.